Relational Connectors and Heterogeneous Bisimulations: Conclusions

 We have presented a systematic approach to comparing systems of different transition types, abstracted as set functors in the paradigm of universal coalgebra~\cite{Rutten00}: We induce notions of \emph{heterogeneous (bi)simulation} from \emph{relational connectors} among set functors.
 We have exhibited a number of key constructions of relational connectors, including composition, converse, identity, and a Kantorovich construction in which a connector is induced from a relation between modalities.
 Building on the latter, we have proved a Hennessy-Milner type theorem that characterizes heterogeneous (bi)similarity in terms of theory inclusion in a flavour of positive coalgebraic modal logic~\cite{KapulkinEA12} that is interpretable over both of the involved system types.
 One instance of this result asserts that absence of a shared trace between LTS can be witnessed by a pair of modal formulae in Hennessy-Milner logic.

-We leave quite a few problems open for further investigation, maybe most notably including the question whether every relational connector is Kantorovich (this holds for lax extensions~\cite{KurzLeal12,MartiVenema12,MartiVenema15}, which form a special case of relational connectors).
-A more specific open point is to give logical descriptions of composites of Kantorovich connectors.
-A related open question is under what conditions similarity for a composite relational connector $L \cdot K$ equals the composite of the similarity relations for $L$ and $K$ respectively---currently, we only have one inclusion (\autoref{lem:functorial-simulation}).
+We leave quite a few problems open for further investigation, maybe most notably including the question whether every relational connector among finitary functors is Kantorovich (this holds for lax extensions~\cite{KurzLeal12,MartiVenema12,MartiVenema15}, which form a special case of relational connectors, and generalizes to arbitrary functors when infinitary modalities are allowed~\cite{Schroder08,GoncharovEA24}).
+More specifically, one would be interested in a logical descriptions of composites of Kantorovich connectors, working from \autoref{rem:comp-kant}.
+A further open question is under what conditions similarity for a composite relational connector $L \cdot K$ equals the composite of the similarity relations for $L$ and $K$ respectively---currently, we only have one inclusion (\autoref{lem:functorial-simulation}).
 This is of particular interest for the example on ioco conformance (\autoref{expl:ioco}), where two specifications are known to be compatible iff they have a common conforming implementation~\cite{BosJM19}, a result that has been recovered in a coalgebraic setting~\cite{RotW23}.
 A further issue for future research is to develop the coinductive up-to techniques~\cite{DBLP:books/cu/12/PousS12,DBLP:journals/acta/BonchiPPR17} for relational connectors.